Pipkaqa/SeaBattle/README.md

-An attempt to make a sea battle (not very successful).
+Pet-Project: An attempt to make a sea battle (not very successful).